MINALOTFY10/Country-Quiz-App/README.md

 $ npm start
 ```
 **Important:** If you're using the code for a module that requires API keys or a backend (e.g. the module about sending Http requests), you'll have to use **your backend URLs** or API keys.
 Mine won't work (I disabled my projects).

-## Live Website
-You can access the live version of this app at [Live Website](https://country-quiz-euf3.vercel.app/).